ax-i-om/rapture/README.md

 2. Navigate into Rapture's root directory: `cd rapture`
 3. Run: `docker compose build`
 4. Run: `docker compose up -d`
-5. Ensure setup script is executable: `chmod u+x setup.sh`
-6. Execute the setup script: `./setup.sh`

-That's it!
+The initialization process may take ~1min, but that's it!
 You can now navigate to the Rapture web page at [`http://localhost:6175`](http://localhost:6175).

 ### Data Conversion